 - Use social media networks and forums.
 For example, on Reddit, you can post questions, chat with potential customers, and learn what their struggles are concerning digital banking services.

-Target audience analysis helps you figure out important details about their desires and needs which are necessary to know before starting a bank.
+Target audience analysis helps you figure out important details about their desires and needs which are necessary to know before developing a bank.

 2. Competitors analysis